rbsec/dnscan/README.md

     -z --zonetransfer                         Perform zone transfer and exit -r --recursive                            Recursively scan subdomains
-    -m --maxdepth                             Maximum levels to scan recursively -R --resolver <resolver>                  Use the specified resolver instead of the system default -L --resolver-list <file>                 Read list of resolvers from a file -T --tld                                  Scan for the domain in all TLDs
+    -m --maxdepth                             Maximum levels to scan recursively -a --alterations                          Scan for alterations of subdomains (slow) -R --resolver <resolver>                  Use the specified resolver instead of the system default -L --resolver-list <file>                 Read list of resolvers from a file -T --tld                                  Scan for the domain in all TLDs